chyuck/chyuck.github.io/README.md

 ### Software Engineer at ABL Soft & Security Systems, LLC
 Sep 2003 – Jul 2004 | Tashkent, Uzbekistan

-### Remote Software Engineer at PreisWilli
+### Software Engineer (Remote) at PreisWilli
 Feb 2011 – May 2012 | Austria
 - Inventory management desktop application for small retail business:
-  - Designed and implemented in multiple iterations as a single developer using .NET Windows Forms for UI, SQL Server/Entity Framework for data management, Excel for reporting and Visual Studio Installer for distribution
+  - Designed and implemented completely in multiple iterations as a single developer using .NET Windows Forms for UI, SQL Server/Entity Framework for data management, Excel for reporting and Visual Studio Installer for distribution
   - Implemented user's scenarios for data backup, restoring and sharing among multiple desktops
   - Implemented database patching framework using stored procedures to support multiple schema updates and backward compatibility